thuijskens/thuijskens.github.io/_drafts/2016-07-01-time-series-forecasting.md

 title:  "Long-term forecasting with machine learning models"
 ---

 Time series analysis has been around for ages.
-Even though it sometimes does not receive as much attention as it deserves in the current data science and big data hype, it is one of those problems almost every data scientist will encounter at some point in their career.
-Time series problems can actually be quite hard to solve, as most of the time you deal with a relatively low-sample size which usually means an increase in the uncertainty of your parameter estimates or model predictions.
+Even though it sometimes does not receive the attention it deserves in the current data science and big data hype, it is one of those problems almost every data scientist will encounter at some point in their career.
+Time series problems can actually be quite hard to solve, as you deal with a relatively small sample size most of the time.
+This usually means an increase in the uncertainty of your parameter estimates or model predictions.

+A common problem in time series analysis is to make a forecast for the time series at hand.
 An extensive theory around on the different types of models you can use for calculating a forecast of your time series is already available in the literature.
-Seasonal [ARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) models and [state-space models](https://en.wikipedia.org/wiki/State-space_representation) are quite standard methods for these kind of problems.
+Seasonal [ARIMA](https://en.wikipedia.org/wiki/Autoregressive_integrated_moving_average) models and [state-space models](https://en.wikipedia.org/wiki/State-space_representation) are quite standard methods for these kinds of problems.
 I recently had to provide some forecasts and in this blog post I'll discuss some of the different approaches I considered.

-What was different from my previous encounters with time series analysis was that I now had to provide *longer term* forecasts (leaving in the middle what that means, long-term depends on the context) for a *large* number of time series (~500K).
-This prevented my from using some of the earlier mentioned classical methods, because
+The difference with my previous encounters with time series analyses was that now I had to provide *longer term* forecasts (which in itself is an ambiguous term, as it depends on the context) for a *large* number of time series (~500K).
+This prevented me from using some of the classical methods mentioned before, because

-1. ARIMA models are typically well-suited for short-term forecasts, but not for longer term forecasts due to the convergence of the autoregressive part of the model to the mean of the time series.
+1. classical ARIMA models are typically well-suited for short-term forecasts, but not for longer term forecasts due to the convergence of the autoregressive part of the model to the mean of the time series; and
-2. The MCMC sampling algorithms for some of the Bayesian state-space models can be computationally heavy.
+2. the MCMC sampling algorithms for some of the Bayesian state-space models can be computationally heavy.
 Since I needed forecasts for a lot of time series quickly this ruled out these type of algorithms.

-Instead I opted for a more algorithmic compared to a statistical point of view and decided to try out some machine learning methods.
-Since each individual time series still has a low sample size, the training time for simpler models would be quick enough for my use case.
-However, most of these methods are designed for independent and identically distributed (IID) data, so it is interesting to see how we can apply these models to non-IID (time series) data.
+Instead, I opted for a more algorithmic point of view, as opposed to a statistical one, and decided to try out some machine learning methods.
+However, most of these methods are designed for independent and identically distributed (IID) data, so it is interesting to see how we can apply these models to non-IID time series data.

 ### Forecasting strategies